Affiliate links on Android Authority may earn us a commission. Learn more.

 - The Channel Store is where you go to find apps, since Roku refers to everything as “channels” regardless of whether it involves video, audio, or gaming.
 Confusion aside, the Store hosts over 4,000 titles, covering most major services and many niche options.

-- In the US, UK, and Canada, The Roku Channel offers a mix of live and on-demand programming, most of it free but ad-supported.
+- In the US, UK, Canada, and Mexico, The Roku Channel offers a mix of live and on-demand programming, most of it free but ad-supported.
 In some cases you may be able to subscribe to outside services (like Showtime or Shudder) through the Channel, which are then centrally billed to your Roku account.

 - The Roku app serves many purposes, including finding and installing channels, and controlling devices connected to the same Wi-Fi network.
 It’s your best friend if you can’t find your physical remote.